syntaxsurge/creator-bank/docs/youtube-demo-script.md

 ## Segment 1 – Hook & Mission (0:00 – 0:40)

-1. **Narration:** “Welcome to CreatorBank, the Bitcoin-native finance stack for creators building on Mezo.
+1. **Voice-over:** “Welcome to CreatorBank, the Bitcoin-native finance stack for creators building on Mezo.
 In the next few minutes I’ll show how we turn BTC collateral into day-to-day money flows using MUSD.”
 2. **On-screen:** Landing page hero (`/`) with CreatorBank logo, quick scroll to highlight value props.
 3. **Call-out:** Mention Mezo Passport support and that every payment settles in MUSD on chain.